HamSCI/PyLap/README.md

 12. sudo apt-get install python3-pip

+13. python -m venv ${PYTHONPATH}

+14. source ${PYTHONPATH}/bin/activate

-13. pip3 install matplotlib numpy scipy qtpy
+15. pip3 install matplotlib==3.8.4 numpy==1.26.0 scipy==1.13.1 qtpy pyqt5

-14. cd $PYTHONPATH
+16. cd ${PYTHONPATH}

-15. python3 setup.py install --user
+17. python3 setup.py install

-16. Use Example folder files as templates to test the installation
+18. Use Example folder files as templates to test the installation

     *Note* This is not a one time setup and will have to be redone if the terminal is closed out or if the code project is closed out *Note*